Tree-Based Methods

 • The number of trees B

-• overfit if B is too large
+• danger to overfit if B is too large

 • use cross-validation to select B